Reviewing Nuvve (NASDAQ:NVVE) & Power Assets (OTCMKTS:HGKGY)

 |N/A

-Nuvve has a consensus price target of $19.00, suggesting a potential upside of 64.79%.
-Given Nuvve’s higher possible upside, analysts plainly believe Nuvve is more favorable than Power Assets.
+Nuvve presently has a consensus price target of $19.00, suggesting a potential upside of 52.37%.
+Given Nuvve’s higher probable upside, analysts clearly believe Nuvve is more favorable than Power Assets.

 Summary